Peter May (writer)

 Peter May (born 20 December 1951) is a Scottish television screenwriter, novelist, and crime writer.
 He is the recipient of writing awards in Europe and America.
-The Blackhouse won the U.S. Barry Award for Crime Novel of the Year and the national literature award in France, the CEZAM Prix Litteraire.
+The Blackhouse won the U.S. Barry Award for Crime Novel of the Year and the national literature award in France, the Cezam Prix Litteraire.
 The Lewis Man won the French daily newspaper Le Télégramme's 10,000-euro Grand Prix des Lecteurs.
 In 2014, Entry Island won both the Deanston's Scottish Crime Novel of the Year and the UK's ITV Crime Thriller Book Club Best Read of the Year Award.
-May's books have sold more than two million copies in the UK and several million internationally.
+May's books have sold more than twelve million copies worldwide.

+In 2025 May was awarded France's prestigious Grand Prix de Litterature Policiere.
+France's premier prize for crime fiction has been in existence since 1948 and previous winners include John le Carré, Patricia Highsmith and PD James.

 Early life

 Peter May was born in Glasgow.
 From an early age he was intent on becoming a novelist, but took up a career as a journalist as a way to start earning a living by writing.
 He made his first serious attempt at writing a novel at the age of 19, which he sent to Collins where it was read by Philip Ziegler, who wrote him a very encouraging rejection letter.
 At the age of 21, he won the Fraser Award and was named Scotland's Young Journalist of the Year.
 He went on to write for The Scotsman and the Glasgow Evening Times.

-At the age of 26, May's first novel, The Reporter, was published.
-May was asked to adapt the book as a television series for the British television network the BBC, and left journalism in 1978 to begin to write full-time for television.
+When May was 26, his first novel, The Reporter, was published.
+He was asked to adapt the book as a television series for the British television network the BBC and left journalism in 1978 to begin to write full-time for television.